AcidBurnHen/croner/readme.md

 Croner is based on the ideas and design of [PyCroner](https://github.com/AcidBurnHen/pycroner), which started as a personal tool and became widely adopted for its simplicity and cross-platform nature.

-The Rust rewrite aims to carry that legacy forward — faster, safer, and ready for heavier workloads.
+The Rust rewrite aims to carry that legacy forward, faster, safer, and ready for heavier workloads.